userfront/guide/all/guide/auth/jwt-public-private-keys.md

 ::::: row
 :::: left

-Userfront creates JWT access tokens and signs them with the `RS256` algorithm using a private key specific to your account.
+Userfront uses a private key specific to your account to create JWT access tokens for your users.

-This private key is not available in your dashboard: Userfront encrypts and stores each private key such that it is only accessible during automated token creation.
+This private key is not available in your dashboard: Userfront encrypts each private key such that it is only accessible during automated token creation.

 ::::
 :::::